 - The Sword in the Stone — based on The Sword in the Stone (1963)

-- Lilo & Stitch — based on Lilo & Stitch (2002); Chris Sanders will reprise his role as the latter titular alien
+- Lilo & Stitch — based on Lilo & Stitch (2002); to be directed by Dean Fleischer Camp with Chris Sanders expected to reprise his role as the latter titular alien

 - The Hunchback of Notre Dame — based on The Hunchback of Notre Dame (1996); David Hoberman and Todd Lieberman are set to produce alongside Josh Gad.

 - The Chronicles of Prydain — based on the same book series that The Black Cauldron (1985) was originally adapted from; Juan Carlos Fresnadillo serves as director, while Brigham Taylor and Bryan Gogman will serve as producer and writer, respectively

 Tropes common to these films:

 - Adaptational Angst Upgrade: It's commonplace for characters' traumas to be enhanced or to add tragic backstories to relatively minor characters.

 - Adaptational Attractiveness: Notably concerning the villains.
 Angelina Jolie is sure an embellished Maleficent (especially in her youth), and Cate Blanchett in Cinderella (2015), Josh Gad in Beauty and the Beast (2017), Marwan Kenzari in Aladdin and Emma Stone are much more attractive (sometimes, younger) versions of Lady Tremaine, Lefou, Jafar and Cruella.

 - Adaptational Modesty: The Aladdin remake in particular.